 Cantina On Wheels is the perfect place for on-the-go, delicious Mexican food.
 Getting its start as a laid-back Mexican eatery with a unique and fun atmosphere, the 10-year-old restaurant has established itself in the Magic City as a local favorite!
 With the restaurant’s major success, Cantina wanted to bring their made-fresh daily eats to the streets, so Cantina On Wheels was born!

-Cantina On Wheels serves a variety of tacos from the typical options to a Cuban Taco that includes roasted park shoulder, cilantro mayo, dill pickles and Manchego cheese.
-They also serve club, fire or black bean tacos, which put a different and spicy twist on the classics, and the ever popular nachos with your choice of toppings.
+Cantina On Wheels serves a variety of tacos from the typical options to a Cuban Taco that includes roasted pork shoulder, cilantro mayo, dill pickles and Manchego cheese.
 One of our favorite items on the menu is the Mexican street corn, which is made-to-order grilled corn on the cob topped with cilantro mayo, cheese and spices.
 Cantina On Wheels also serves their popular garlic and garlic-cheese fries, as well as “truck fries” topped with chicken or steak, queso dip and pico de gallo.
 Basically, Cantina On Wheels has something special and unique for every person and all of it is seriously mouthwateringly delicious!

 P: (205) 424-4530